Siguiri

 It is known for its goldsmiths and as the birthplace of Sekouba Bambino Diabaté.
+Siguiri is the site of a former French fort built in 1888, and the Siguiri Airport.

+Etymology

+'Sigui' means 'buffalo' and 'ri' means place, a name given to the area due to its dense brush and abundant population of wild animals.

+History

+Siguiri has been an important center since the time of Sundiata Keita.
+Some oral traditions have Sundiata's oldest son, Nyamagan, settling and ruling there.
+The town moved several times, on both sides of the river, due to flooding and the search for richer agricultural land on the banks of the Niger.

+Mining

 Placer gold is mined here.
 North and northwest of Siguiri, and along the Tinkisso River, is the Bouré region.
 This region replaced Bambouk as a major gold producer in the 11th-12th centuries.
-Gold is also found along the Sankarani River.

-This is the place where Sundiata Keita fought Soumaoro Kanté, and located here is a former French fort built in 1888, and the Siguiri Airport.

 Climate

 Siguiri has a tropical savanna climate (Köppen climate classification Aw).